 In an effort to use all available surveillance tools and increase the chances of early detection of arbovirus activity, the District uses sentinel chickens as part of the encephalitis virus surveillance program.
 Chickens usually remain asymptomatic when infected with West Nile virus and are considered dead-end hosts for it, meaning they do not produce sufficient viremia to infect mosquitoes when bitten again by them.
 More significant to our program, chickens stay inside a coop in a fixed area and the presence of antibodies in their blood indicates local virus transmission.
-Therefore, they are used by many mosquito control districts in their surveillance programs and may serve as an early indicator of local arbovirus activity in an area.
+Therefore, they are used by some mosquito control districts in their surveillance programs and may serve as an early indicator of local arbovirus activity in an area.

-In 2014, the District maintained a total of 50 chickens distributed in 6 flock sites within Sacramento and Yolo Counties.
-Blood samples were collected from April 25 through October 20.
+In 2015, the District maintained a total of 30 chickens distributed in 4 flock sites within Sacramento and Yolo Counties and a flock kept for replacement of positive chickens during the season.
+Five chickens were kept per flock at a time, and they were replaced whenever their test showed antibodies towards Saint Louis Encephalitis (SLE), Western Equine Encephalitis (WEE), or West Nile virus (WNV).
+Blood samples were collected from April 21 through October 23.
 Samples were tested for the presence of antibodies towards SLE, WEE, and WN viruses.
-The first West Nile virus-positive chicken sample was detected on a collection made on July 30, 2014.
-At the end of the sampling period, antibody conversions had been found in five of the six flocks with a total of 19 chickens positive for antibodies towards West Nile virus.
+The first West Nile virus-positive chicken sample was detected on a collection made on July 30, 2015.
+At the end of the sampling period, antibody conversions had been found in all of the four flocks with a total of 8 chickens positive for antibodies towards West Nile virus.
 No seroconversion for other viruses was detected.